tomstafford/psy6422/045-moduleproject.Rmd

   8. You can reuse someone else's data - this is not plagiarism.
 You can even redo someone else's analysis.
 What you **can't** do is copy and paste someone's code for your project
   9. Your project doesn't have to be on a psychology/neuroscience topic, but bear in mind that domain knowledge makes a better data visualisation project, and you - as psychology students - have domain knowledge about psychology.
   10. The data does not have to be very large or very complex.
 Better a simple, clear, project than a complex, sophisticated project which is harder to understand.

 ## Getting help

-Simple questions should be posted on slack, ideally in the appropriate channel.
+Simple questions can be posted in the FAQ document.
 This means that any advice you get (or give) is shared with the whole class, so everyone can benefit and we avoid needlessly repeating the same mistakes as individuals.
 During the semester I add answers to asked questions to the Q&A document (link [here](index.html)).
 At the end of the semester I will update the webpage so all the information you need is on these pages.

 For more complex problems, you will want to share your whole project - this means not just the R or Rmd file you are working on, but the data file(s) as well, as well as an auxillary notes.
 Please create a folder, following the [project organisation scheme](project-organisation.html) we covered in week 2 with subfolders for the data, figures, etc and including the .Rmd file.
 Share this with me and I can help.

 You can either share a google drive folder or a [github repo](git-and-github.html).
 Doing this means I have all the parts required to reproduce your issue.
 It also means that if you  update your project in between contacting me and me looking at it then I see the very latest version, rather than working on an outdated problem.